cilium/cilium.io/src/posts/18-09-2018-ns-isolation/index.md

   - Kubernetes
   - network policies
   - kube-dns policy
----

-{{preview}}
+ogImage: overview.png

-Kubernetes clusters are used by multiple tenants to run their containerized workloads.
+ogSummary: `Kubernetes clusters are used by multiple tenants to run their containerized workloads.
 Often, the tenant workloads are mapped to namespaces and strict access control is required for inter-namespace communications.
 The access control could be needed for separation of concerns such as monitoring namespace vs application namespace; for compliance such as PCI vs non-PCI workloads; or to meet requirements of serving different end customers such as workloads serving Pepsi vs Coke.
-In this post, we will look at namespace based segmentation of traffic along with examples of allowing specific inter-namespace communications.
+In this post, we will look at namespace based segmentation of traffic along with examples of allowing specific inter-namespace communications.`

-{{/preview}}
+---

 ![](overview.png)

 Kubernetes provides [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) for controlling traffic going in and out of the pods.
 Cilium implements the Kubernetes Network Policies for L3/L4 level and extends with L7 policies for granular API-level security for common protocols such as HTTP, Kafka, gRPC, etc. As per the Kubernetes Network Policy model, Cilium policies follow the whitelist model.
 When a policy is enabled for a pod, all ingress and egress traffic are denied by default unless the policy specification allows specific traffic.
 As a result, inter-namespace communication will be denied by default and we need policy specifications to whitelist traffic within namespace and legitimate traffic in and out of a namespace.

 ## Setup to test the policies